dram1964/cloudarchitect/docs/azure/storage.md

 - Data Lake: https://$STORAGE_ACCOUNT_NAME.dfs.core.windows.net

 You can also configure a custom domain to access blob data in a Storage Account.
 However, there is no native support for HTTPS access to blobs with custom domains.
+Custom domains can be configured with direct mapping or [intermediary mapping](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-custom-domain-name?tabs=azure-portal).

 The following limits apply to Storage Accounts: